ShaperTools/JITCrashTester/README.md

 # JITCrashTester
 A reproduction of a crash in the JavaScriptCore Macro Assembler as used in Qt 5.12.2.

 The crash in question takes the form of a segfault on attempting to execute code in memory not marked executable.
-I believe it is caused by a bug in the templating of the branch compacting link buffer.
+I believe it is caused by a bug in the syntax of inheritance and member functions of the branch compacting link buffer.
 An example of how this crash can arise is as follows:

 1. JIT a function that takes 1.5 pages of memory.
 It will allocate two pages and leave the second half of the second page free.
-On ARM it will compact this code to, say, 1.3 pages.
 2. JIT a function that takes 0.1 pages of memory.
 It will be put into the empty second half of the second page.
-On ARM, it will compact this slightly as well.
 3. Release the first function.
 4. JIT a function that takes 1.1 pages of memory.
 It will be put into the empty area freed by the first function.
-On ARM, suppose this is compacted to 0.9 pages of memory.
+On ARM, suppose this is then compacted to 0.9 pages of memory (all functions on ARM are compacted).

 The bug occurs at this point.
 First, `BranchCompactingLinkBuffer<MacroAssembler>::linkCode(...)`, it will make both pages writable initially due to the line